pinecone-io/pinecone-ts-client/README.md

 > **_⚠️ Warning_**
 >
-> This is a **public preview** ("Beta") feature.
+> This is a **public preview** ("Beta") client.
 Test thoroughly before
-> using this feature for production workloads.
+> using this client for production workloads.
 No SLAs or technical support
-> commitments are provided for this feature.
+> commitments are provided for this client.
 Expect potential breaking
 > changes in future releases.

 ## Installation